Government of Karnataka: Chief Minister

-Cabinet

 Karnataka Panchayat Raj

 This is a 3-tier system in the state with elected bodies at the village (grama), taluka and district (zilla) levels.
 It ensures greater participation of people and effective implementation of rural development programs.
 There is a Grama Panchayat for a village (grama) or a group of villages (gramas), a Taluka Panchayat at the taluka level and a Zilla Panchayat at the district (zilla) level.

 All the 3 institutions are made up of elected representatives and there is no provision for nomination by the governor to any of these councils.
 Karnataka was the first state in the country to enact the Panchayat Raj Act, incorporating all provisions of the 73rd Amendment to the Constitution.

 In 2014, Karnataka State Grama Panchayats Delimitation Committee was constituted by the government of Karnataka, with Chairman S G Nanjaiahna Mutt and 6 members.
 The joint secretary of the committee was Dr. Revaiah Odeyar.
 The report was submitted on October 30, 2014.
 This resulted in the implementation of Gram Panchayath Elections in 2015.

 Karnataka Panchayat Administrative Service (KPAS), is the civil service of Karnataka state.
 The Rural Development and Panchayat Raj Department conducts exams to recruit candidates for the service.
 The KPAS officers are usually appointed as Panchayat Development Officers (PDOs).
 They are trained under the Abdul Nazeer Sab State Institute of Rural Development and Panchayat Raj (ANSSIRDPR), Mysuru.

 The Karnataka Gram Swaraj and Panchayat Raj Act, 1993 (5) was substituted by Act 44 of 2015 with effect from 25.02.2016, as follows: